 There is an instinct to curl and round while sitting at a computer or on a mobile phone, and this can wreak havoc on the mid and upper back.
 I encourage you to keep coming back to these shoulder stretches and side bend to maintain joint health and ease built-up tension.
 Practice a Supported Twist or Seated Knee Flop Twist after this posture for even more relief in the mid and upper back.

-½ Archer Side Bend
+Seated Butterfly, ½ Archer Side Bends

 This pose is from my book, “Yoga For Low Back and Hip Health.”
 In it, you’ll find easy gentle and restorative yoga instruction that anyone can do.
 You’ll be feeling better in no time, without drugs or surgery.
 No experience needed: it’s perfect for beginners and advanced yogis alike.